venarius/stellar-invictus/README.md

 - Natural Occurences -> Sun Storms, Raiders, etc...
 - Rework Material Requirements and Prices on Items / Ships (Titanium Ore)
 - Improve Code with Rubycritic
+- Cargo Jettison -> Be able to submit how much
+- Store / Load / Sell -> "All" Button

 ## Installation